Drumming BlogIdeas for Your Drumming Journey

 As drummers, we now have an abundance of great drumming podcasts to listen to and learn from.
 Each of the following six podcasts has their own personality and take on drumming.

-You can make a guitar rhythm sound and feel completely different depending on what you play to it.
-Here, we will take a shuffle and modulate it by shifting one beat early and playing the rhythm as straight 8th notes.
-Here is a video demonstrating this concept.
-The...
+You can make the same guitar rhythm sound and feel completely different depending on what you play.
+Here, we will take a shuffle and modulate it to a straight 4/4 beat by dropping one beat.

 A song with an interesting drum introduction can grab your attention and pull you into wanting to hear more.
 Here is a list of a few of those songs that start with great drumming intros.